evilsocket/sauron/README.md

     --ext docx
 ```

+## Reporting

+Various options are available for reporting:

+* `--report-clean` will also report clean files.
+* `--report-errors` explicitly report errors (reported as debug logs by default).
+* `--report-output <FILENAME>` will write scan reports to a file.

+Run `sauron --help` for the complete list of options.

 ## License

 This project is made with ♥  by [@evilsocket](https://twitter.com/evilsocket) and it is released under the GPL3 license.